NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/approve-your-messages.md

 If the content or formatting of your proof does not match the template you originally provided, reply to our email to describe what's wrong with the proof.
 We'll update the proof message and email it to you again.

-If you need to make further changes to your original template, update your original [NHS App message]({% link pages/using-nhs-notify/nhs-app-templates.md %}), [email]({% link pages/using-nhs-notify/email-templates.md %}), [text message]({% link pages/using-nhs-notify/text-message-templates.md %}) or [letter template]({% link pages/using-nhs-notify/letter-templates.md %}) and send it to us again so that we can create a new proof.
+If you need to make further changes to your original template, update your original template in Create and submit a template (or upload your letter template) and send it to us again so that we can create a new proof.